FrankHJCuypers/gaai/DEVELOPMENT.md

 ### Android CI

-On every push to the GitHub repository, this action execute's `./gradlew build` and uploads the generated signed APK to the build artifacts.
+On every push to the GitHub repository, this action executes `./gradlew build` and uploads the generated signed APK to the build artifacts.
 It also publishes the code coverage on [Codecov](https://app.codecov.io/github/FrankHJCuypers/gaai).

 ### pages-build-deployment

 Action generated by GitHub to build the project's documentation and deploy it to GitHub-pages.
-It was setup as follows:
+It was set up as follows:

 - In the project's repository in GitHub, select *Settings*, then under *Code and automation* select *Pages*.
 - Under *Source*, select *Deploy from a branch* and choose the master branch.